syncfusion-content/ej2-angular-docs/ej2-angular/grid/connecting-to-backends/flaskapi-server.md

 The repository contains the complete Flask backend implementation with all API endpoints, business logic, data models, and a ready-to-run Angular frontend application.

-The application now provides a complete solution for integrating the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid with Flask API backend, enabling seamless data operations with a modern, user-friendly interface.
+The application now provides a complete solution for integrating the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid with Flask API backend, enabling seamless data operations with a modern, user-friendly interface.

 ## See also